rizwankhan1787/thoughtworks_assignment/README.md

 Name   Command   State   Ports
 ------------------------------

-$ ./muzzu_master.sh test
+$ ./rizz_main.sh test
 curl -I -X GET http://localhost/
 curl: (7) Failed to connect to localhost port 80: Connection refused

 ````

 ### Benchmarking the rizz_uating environment
 if you have installed Apache Bench to do some simple benchmarking.
-The muzzu_master.sh bench command
+The rizz_main.sh bench command
 runs ab apache bench, 1000 HTTP requests, 10 at a time to check how well our infrastructure standsup.

  `$ ab -n 1000 -c 10 http://localhost/`